Skip to content

 For more on the basics of data science, see my article, Data Science Definition – The Truth About This Discipline And Its Massive Growth.

 Data science is an ever-growing field, but it can be a struggle to differentiate between what is hype and what is real.
-Click here to get a clear data science definition.
-Plus, you’ll get a comprehensive understanding of data science’s beginnings, a breakdown of what data science is and isn’t, and the scientific process utilized by data scientists to turn data into actionable insights.
+Click here to get a clearer understanding of data science.
+Specifically, you’ll get a comprehensive understanding of data science’s beginnings, a breakdown of what data science is and isn’t, and the scientific process utilized by data scientists to turn data into actionable insights.

 So what is data-driven decision-making (DDDM)?
 There are many ways you can describe it, but I like this definition of data-driven decision-making.